Erdogan says Turkey won't let Kurds 'seize' northern Syria

 Turkey accuses the Syrian Kurds' political arm, the PYD, of deep links to the PKK.
 It has been incensed by the role the Kurds have carved out for themselves, with U.S. support, in the fight against Islamic State in northern Syria.

-Erdogan also slammed countries who provided assistance to the PYD, although he did not name them, and said it harbored 1,400 PKK members.
+Erdogan also slammed countries who provided assistance to the PYD, although he did not name them, and said it harboured 1,400 PKK members.

 Earlier this month, the YPG Kurdish militia announced a new alliance with small groups of Arab fighters, and the group was air-dropped small arms and ammunition by U.S. forces in northeast Syria.